Happy Earth Day!

 “The Blue Marble” photograph of Earth, taken during the Apollo 17 lunar mission in 1972.

 For as long as I can remember I have been a water conserving, “you’re going to take that home, right?”, put it in the recycle bin kind of girl.
 I credit most of this to my hippie mother.

 Since this is my first Earth Day with a blog, what better to post about than my own personal – tried and true, slightly nuts, mean green tips on being an Earth saving machine!

-Shut the water off when you wash your face.
+You can also shut the water off when you wash your face.
 Sploosh your face with water, shut it off, lather, turn water back on and rinse.
 Your face may have a smile on it now when you look at yourself in the mirror.
-That’s right – the person looking back at you is saving the Earth.
+That’s right – because the person looking back at you is saving the Earth.

 If you have to let your faucet drip during the winter so your pipes don’t freeze, collect it in a big jug or pasta pot, and then make pasta the next night for dinner.
 Poetic.

 When your refrigerator ice machine revolts, pick up the ice cubes and put them in a plant to melt.

 If you or a guest doesn’t finish their glass of water, pour it in a plant.
 As an added bonus your plant will think you love it because you finally remembered to water it!
 Ha ha, plants are dumb.

 Only run your dishwasher when it’s full.
 I’m happy to come over and rearrange it in case your husband can’t load it either.
 Editor’s note: Sorry honey, love that you “do” the dishes, kiss kiss.